-Keystone as built its reputation on providing supplementary tutoring: filling in gaps in a child’s education.
+Keystone has built its reputation on providing supplementary tutoring: filling in gaps in a child’s education.
 Using excellent tutors teaching one-on-one, Keystone can provide full time private tuition to support students effectively and efficiently, often teaching years of curriculum content in a few months.

 What We Offer

 Keystone’s Homeschooling programme can support children in the primary years up to A Levels.
-Starting with an initial consultation, to find how best we can help, we put together a timetable based entirely on the student’s requirements, finding tutors with years of experience to help in each of the required subjects.
-Following this we offer weekly meetings with the students, half-termly reports and termly parents meetings to ensure that your student is making the progress required to reach their goals.
+Starting with an initial consultation, to find how best we can help, we put together a timetable based entirely on the student’s requirements, finding tutors with significant experience to help in each of the required subjects.
+Following this, we offer weekly meetings with the students, half-termly reports and termly parents meetings to ensure that your student is making the progress required to reach their goals.
 Our homeschooling is typically arranged around normal school terms so the students get half-terms and holidays in line with schools but this can be adjusted depending on the requirements of each individual family.

 The Keystone Approach:

 - Consultation between Keystone and family.
 This can be done over the phone or we can arrange a home-visit if you live within Zones 1 and 2 of London.

 - Keystone summarises the meeting with action points and creates a timetable for the child or children.

 - Keystone carries out necessary clerical work to source and introduce the appropriate tutors into the homeschooling programme.

 - Keystone oversees the homeschooling programme providing the family with regular, detailed reports.